projf/projf-explore/graphics/animated-shapes/README.md

 * `top_rotate` - rotating triangles with trigonometry
 * `top_teleport` - teleport in style

-Learn more about these demos from the **Animated Shapes** (coming soon) blog post, or read on for build instructions.
+Learn more about these demos from the [Animated Shapes](https://projectf.io/posts/animated-shapes/) blog post, or read on for build instructions.

 These designs make use of modules from the [Project F library](../../lib/).
 Check the included iCE40 [Makefile](ice40/Makefile) or Vivado [create_project.tcl](xc7/vivado/create_project.tcl) to see the included modules.